Perfect Chocolate Chip Cookies (Stop Ruining Them)

 ❓ Frequently Asked Questions

-Why do my cookies come out flat and greasy?
+Why are my cookies flat and greasy?

-Can I skip the dough rest?
+Can I skip browning the butter?

 The Science of